jkingyens/sports-stream/README.md

 * limited to playing live streams only (no on demand)
 * testing with the simulator and not on real apple tv hardware

+# Community & Devleopment

+We are on freenode IRC at #sports-stream